PascalLG/nubo-hs/README.md

 ## Introduction

 Nubo is a self-hosted file sharing application.
 It currently runs on macOS and Linux.
-Support for Windows should not require much work and is expected soon.
+Support for Windows is expected soon.

 It consists of two applications:

 * A cloud part, which is found in the Server directory.
 It is a small PHP application that must be installed on a server.
 * A client part, which is found in the Client directory.
-It is a command line application that must be installed on every computer that synchronises with the cloud.
+It is a command line application that must be installed on every computer that want to synchronise with the cloud.

 Basically nubo runs as any other file sharing solution.
 You drop files into a special folder and they auto-magically appear on all other computers of the same cloud.
 There are some significant differences though.
 (Actually I would not have written nubo if existing solutions exactly suited my needs!)

 * Synchronisation between your local computer and the cloud is triggered by launching a command line application.
 Having an "on demand" instead of a continuous synchronisation avoids unnecessary network activity when you create or save files very often.
 (Think of working on and compiling a software project directly from your nubo drive, for example.)
-It also allows scripting, be it with cron, AppleScript or any other tool.
+It also allows scripting, be it with cron, bash, Python, AppleScript or any other tool.

 * Symlinks are fully resolved.
 To synchronise a file or a folder, no need to copy it on the nubo drive: just create an alias or a symbolic link to it.
 Note that this is a hazardous feature though: you can easily have nubo deleting content directly in your personal folder via a symlink, or entering an infinite loop if symlink resolution leads to a cycle.

 * End-to-end encryption with AES 256 in CTR mode.
 The key is never stored on the server.
 Your data remains safe even if your server is compromised.
-The counterpart is that this architecture forbids implementation of a web sharing feature à la Dropbox.
+(The counterpart is that this architecture forbids implementation of a web sharing feature à la Dropbox, but I can live with that.)

 * You can add filter patterns (on a computer basis) to avoid synchronising specific files.
 For example, you may want to ignore all ``.o`` files if you happen to compile a C project directly from your nubo drive.
-Or you may not want to download that very personal file on your business computer.
+Or you may not want to share files between your personal and your business computers, except for that folder with very personal content.

 * Unlike other similar applications, the nubo configuration is not stored globally but in a hidden file in each nubo drive.
 This means you can have as many nubo drives as you want on your computer, each synchronising with a different server.

 * Nubo silently ignores the following files and directories: ``.DS_Store``, ``Icon\\r``, ``.cabal-sandbox``, ``cabal.sandbox.config``, ``.stack-work``, ``.git``, ``desktop.ini`` and ``thumbs.db``.
-All these files are only relevant for a given computer and there is no point in transfering them on another computer.
+All these files are only relevant for a given computer (mostly because they store absolute paths) and there is no point in transfering them on another computer.

 * Files with a non-portable name trigger an error.
 Non portable names include: characters that are not supported on all platforms, reserved keywords, reserved Windows peripheral names, and names that may conflict once transferred on a case insensitive file system.
 Files bigger than 300Mo also trigger an error.